Deirdre18/test-driven-development-with-python/README.md

 actual and we also sent in what we would expect.
 The function then performed the test for us and gave us the error message.
 Now, when you understand how this works, then you can write other tests as well.
 For instance, we could write another one and call it test_not_equal.
 This time, for ease, we'll just use a and b.
 So again we can assert now that a, our expected, does not equal b - our actual.
 We have to change our error message as well.

 It doesn't end there!
 There is almost any number of tests that we can write.
 For example, we could write one to see if an item is in a collection.
 Let's just move the window down a little bit to get a bit more space and then we're going to write a function called "test_is_in".
 That will pass in a collection and an item, and then we're going to assert that the item is in the collection.
 If it's not then the error message tells us that our collection name does not contain the item that we sent in.
 Again our format method takes the collection and item.
 So take a few minutes to look over these tests and understand how they work.
 Then try the challenges that are at the bottom of this page.
 Firstly, try writing some tests that fail the tests_not_equal and the test_is_in methods to make sure you understand how to use them properly.
 Then, try writing some new test methods.
 Create one called "test_not_in" which checks that an item is not in a collection.
 Then create "test_between" which tests that a value is between a lower and upper limit inclusive.
 Finally, just as we've done here, save your test methods in a Python file called byotest.py.
 BYO stands for "build your own".
 Then, when you want to perform testing on your own projects, you can import byotest.py.
 We're going to use this test framework in the upcoming mini project.
 Remember, before you create your byotest.py file, to initialize a git repository and then to add and commit your files to it as we go along.
-In our next unit, we'll have a look at our mini project for this section End of transcript.
+In our next unit, we'll have a look at our mini project for this section.

+End of transcript.
 Skip to the start.

 View Source Code
  Challenge 1
  Challenge Hint